One hour can keep you ahead of marketing technology trends.

 Marketers are no longer dealing with one or two pieces of software.
 In the cloud, there are dozens of software programs in play and interacting with one another.
 And each department has their own group of programs.

 Microservices and APIs are solutions that allow open services and deeper connectivity.
-Businesses are starting to change the way we build interconnections between them, which will impact the way business operate, in marketing and company-wide.
+Businesses are starting to change the way we build interconnections between them, which will impact the way businesses operate in marketing and company-wide.

 3. Vertical Competition